bsharplydian/startup/notes.md

     - dm can see all; players can only see characters they themselves created (or they can see the other ones but they're grayed out)
 - who can create characters within games?
     - only players
+- what if you want to make a character outside of a game? is it too ambitious to make that an option?

 ## React!
 ### reading notes